aquasecurity/tfsec/docs/checks/aws/athena/index.md

 ## Checks

-- [enable-at-rest-encryption](enable-at-rest-encryption){:target="_blank" rel="nofollow noreferrer noopener"} Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted
+- [enable-at-rest-encryption](enable-at-rest-encryption) Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted

-- [no-encryption-override](no-encryption-override){:target="_blank" rel="nofollow noreferrer noopener"} Athena workgroups should enforce configuration to prevent client disabling encryption
+- [no-encryption-override](no-encryption-override) Athena workgroups should enforce configuration to prevent client disabling encryption